-7.1 Tenants will have many reasons to cancel their tenancy agreement, but the Council requires confirmation of the cancellation in writing, giving a minimum of one month’s notice.
+8.1 Tenants will have many reasons to cancel their tenancy agreement, but the Council requires confirmation of the cancellation in writing, giving a minimum of one month’s notice.
 The Council will not refund any rent paid in that year, when the cancellation is at the request of the tenant.

-7.2 The Council has the right to terminate the tenancy agreement if the Tenant is found to be in breached of any of these Allotment Rules.
+8.2 The Council has the right to terminate the tenancy agreement if the Tenant is found to be in breach of any of these Allotment Rules.

+Enforcement Process

+The following enforcement procedure will apply:

+a) Informal Warning – Tenants who fail to comply with their tenancy agreement will be contacted and requested to address issues of non-compliance.

+b) Formal Warning – Tenants who fail to respond to an informal warning within 30

+days will be issued with a formal written warning.

+c) Notice to Quit – Tenants who fail to respond to a formal warning within 30 days

+will be given notice to quit.

+Power of eviction

+In the event of a serious breach of the Tenancy Agreement, the council reserves the right to serve immediate notice to quit, without progression through stage a) and b) of the procedure.

-7.3 The Council further reserves the right to terminate an allotment tenancy via one month’s written Notice-To-Quit pursuant to section 30(2) of the Allotment Act 1908 if:
+8.3 The Council further reserves the right to terminate an allotment tenancy via one month’s written Notice-To-Quit pursuant to section 30(2) of the Allotment Act 1908 if: